Morning links: Tanner Mangum celebrates Pats' Super Bowl win; Eagles fans react to Eric Rowe; Joe Ingles featured

-There were plenty of great reactions to the New England Patriots' 34-28 come-from-behind victory over the Atlanta Falcons in Super Bowl LI , but the one of BYU quarterback Tanner Mangum has to be up there.
+There were plenty of great reactions to the New England Patriots' 34-28 come-from-behind victory over the Atlanta Falcons in Super Bowl LI on Sunday night, but the one of BYU quarterback Tanner Mangum has to be up there.

 With a vertical like that, maybe he should give basketball a go as well.